 Brandon M. Woo

-Incoming Assistant Professor | UCSB | Psychological and Brain Sciences
+Assistant Professor | UCSB | Psychological and Brain Sciences

 About Me

 Human beings are one of the most social and cooperative species on Earth.
 My research program asks how humans come to understand others' actions and minds, particularly in social contexts.
-Through studies of infants and toddlers, my research aims to reveal our early-emerging knowledge of other people and to characterize the developmental foundations of human learning, cooperation, and social life more broadly.
+Through studies of infants and young children, my research aims to reveal our early-emerging knowledge of other people and to characterize the developmental foundations of human learning, cooperation, and social life more broadly.

 Here's a recent CV.